 I am constantly monitoring my clients’ investment portfolios against these goals and communicating performance results, changes in strategy, or new investment opportunities.

 I am also a corporate bond specialist, so I help to develop and communicate our firm-wide strategy related to investment-grade corporate bonds.

 One of the surprises in this job was that I have used more accounting than I anticipated—interpreting financial statements on the bond side, tracking the impact of discount rates on pension plans, and things like that.
 I didn’t take the easy road, I quit high school too early and had to earn my GED diploma first.
 The rest is history.

 If you, like I did, want to get ahead in life but, for whatever reason, couldn’t finish your high school education, get your GED and go to college!
-There are some awesome online resources that are great to get you on the right track.
-Check these websites for information and free online help:
+There are great online practice tests provided by the online platform BestGedClasses.org to get you on the right track.
+Check also these websites for information and free online help:

 I am also constantly challenged by the need to effectively and clearly communicate our strategy to clients.
 This is often harder than developing the strategy in the first place!